Using the PDF Open Book in the exam is far from ideal! But you can become familiar with its structure before the exam.

 Keep an eye on the time – the remaining time is shown at the top of the screen throughout.
 If you are not a native English speaker then you can select the English as a Second Language (ESL) option to get more time – 90 and 135 minutes respectively.

 When you complete Level 1 you can choose to move on to Level 2, or Level 2 will start automatically when the time for Level 1 is over.
 Remember that once you move on to Level 2 you can’t go back to Level 1!
 So work at a steady pace and keep an eye on the clock.

 2. Answer Questions You Know First

 Level 1 consists of 40 multiple-choice questions, and you need to answer 55% correctly – i.e. 22 questions.
 It is easiest to answer the ones you know first.
 This will leave more time for the other questions.
 If you know 22 correct questions then you’ve already passed!
-If you are not sure of an answer, then you can mark if for review.
+If you are not sure of an answer, then you can mark it for review.

-After last question you are given a summary page that lists your answers, tells you which questions are still unanswered, and shows you which questions you marked for review – so choose to go back to questions that you stand the best chance of getting right.
+After the last question you are given a summary page that lists your answers, tells you which questions are still unanswered, and shows you which questions you marked for review – so choose to go back to questions that you stand the best chance of getting right.